PeterCamilleri/CX16/docs/vm_ip.md

 ### Low Ram Design Comparisons

-Tables are formatted in pairs of columns, the first being the topic and listing the number of bytes used and the second being the number of clock cycles needed to accomplish that task.
+Tables are formatted in pairs of columns, the first of each pair being the topic and listing the number of bytes used and the second column of each pair being the number of clock cycles needed to accomplish that task.

 Byte Codes             | Fetch  | Clocks |  Jump  | Clocks |
 -----------------------|:------:|:------:|:------:|:------:|